 At Matr, our tutors are specially trained to help build your child’s confidence, plug knowledge gaps and improve problem-solving skills.
 So, if you would like to find out more about our one-to-one learning programmes and what we do, sign up here to become part of the Matr community.

 3) If they are struggling with their problem-solving skills

 Your child may be keeping up with work at school, but still need help interpreting those long winded questions involving several areas of maths.
 Working through such questions with a tutor can develop children’s reasoning and problem solving skills (key aims of the national curriculum), providing them with an edge when applying their maths skills.
 It goes without saying that this will help them with any upcoming exams.

 These days, it is not good enough to know your times tables and methods in isolation.
 Children now need to be able to draw on a variety of methods simultaneously when working through challenging questions.
 Extra practising of such questions with the help of an additional pair of eyes can work wonders.

 As you can see, there are several scenarios in which you might want a tutor, even if your child has few learning gaps.
 Next week, we will be focusing on the variety of tutoring options out there, helping you to explore what is best for you and your child.

 Still looking to read more?
-Take a look at our post on ‘How to find a primary maths tutor’ which we think you’ll love, or see the 10 reasons why online tutoring is better than in-person tutoring!
+Take a look at our post on ‘How to find a primary maths tutor’ for an idea of how to get started.
+Or if you want to know more about different types of tutoring, have a read about the benefits of one-to-one tutoring and 10 reasons why online tutoring is better than in-person tutoring!